strykeforce/website/_posts/2016-09-23-meet-the-new-mentor-jeff-hutchinson.md

 date: 2016-09-23 20:14:35
 ---

-# Meet the New Mentor! - Jeff Hutchison

 My name is Jeff Hutchison.
 I recently joined the Stryke Force Robotics team as a programming mentor upon my retirement from Stryker.
 I learned about this team from Jerry Culp, a former co-worker.